Picovoice/eagle/binding/python/README.md

 `EagleProfiler` is responsible for processing and enrolling PCM audio data, with the valid audio sample rate determined by `eagle_profiler.sample_rate`.
 The audio data must be 16-bit linearly-encoded and single-channel.

-When passing samples to `eagle_profiler.enroll`, the number of samples must be at least `eagle_profiler.min_enroll_samples` to ensure sufficient data for enrollment.
-The percentage value obtained from this process indicates the progress of enrollment, while the feedback value can be utilized to determine the status of the enrollment process.
+When passing samples to `eagle_profiler.enroll`, the number of samples must be equal to `eagle_profiler.frame_length`.
+The percentage value obtained from this process indicates the progress of enrollment.

 ```python
 def get_next_enroll_audio_frame(frame_length):